#9 Wine Spectator's Top 100 of 2019

-Offers a lush, juicy mix of blackberry, blueberry and black cherry flavors that appears seamless, integrating with notes of amaretto, clove and lavender.
+Offers a lush, juicy mix of blackberry, blueberry and black cherry flavours that appears seamless, integrating with notes of amaretto, clove and lavender.
 Plush, juicy and very generous on the long, expressive finish.
 Drink now through 2034.

 96 Points - James Suckling

 Stunning blueberries and mulberries here with a wealth of baking spices and red berries, as well as tarry notes and blackberries.
 It is all here.
 The palate has a super plush, rich and quite compressed tannin feel.
-Some firm and powerful moments, as the palate builds with plentiful spiced summer berries.
+Some firm and powerful moments, as the palate, builds with plentiful spiced summer berries.
 Red plums and blackberries to close.
 Try from 2025.

 95 Points - Robert Parker's Wine Advocate

 Red raspberries abound on the nose of the 2017 RWT Shiraz, which, as usual, is all Barossa fruit aged in French oak (70% new).
 It's full-bodied and velvety, with appealing notes of dried spices, beef and plenty of red fruit.
 There's a cedary veneer to this vintage, which looks as if it will need a couple of years to come together, then drink well for up to two decades.

 93 Points - Jeb Dunnuck